G-Core/product-documentation/documentation/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh.md

 ### Connect from Windows 7/8

-!Connecting to an instance or a bare metal server over SSH using the command line (cmd) is not available on Windows 7/8 operating systems.
+Connecting to a Virtual Machine or Bre Metal over SSH using the command line (cmd) is not available on Windows 7/8 operating systems.

 To connect, use <a href="https://putty.org" target="_blank">the PuTTY app</a>.